jnessier/Filery/README.md

 There are more advanced configuration parameters for the API.
 If you really want to change it, then please take a look at the [AbstractAPI class on line 14](https://github.com/rjgamer/Filery/blob/master/api/classes/Filery/AbstractAPI.php#L14).

 ## License

-The Neoflow CMS is licensed under MIT.
+Filery as TinyMCE plugin open-source and licensed under MIT.

 *Made in Switzerland with :banana:... no I mean :heart: